xtrusia/ceph-charms/README.md

 Corporate users can benefit from the robust and manageable full-suite storage solution, and the ease with which their Ceph clusters can be deployed with Charmed Ceph.

-# Repository Contents

-# ceph-charms
+# Ceph charms monorepo

 This is a monolithic repository, or monorepo, that contains the core charms used in Ceph deployment.
 It also contains other associated charm libraries and utilities that make up the Ceph ecosystem that can be deployed via Juju.

-These charms used to reside in their own repository in the past.
-The reason they have been consolidated into a single repository is to make larger changes that involve multiple components easier.

-There are nine individual charms in this monorepo, each defining and deploying a specific Ceph application.
+In the past, each charm resided in its own repository, making changes, especially larger changes that involved multiple components, difficult to make.
+We decided to consolidate all these charms and their associated components into this single repository to make handling changes easier.

+## The charm index

-However, these charms often work together, i.e. they are often deployed together via Juju integrations.
+Each of the charms define a specific Ceph application that can be deployed.
+The charms usually work together, i.e: they are often deployed together via Juju integrations.
-For example, the ceph-osd and ceph-mon charms are often deployed together to provide and scale storage in a Ceph cluster.

-# The charm index

 1. [ceph dashboard](https://github.com/canonical/ceph-charms/tree/main/ceph-dashboard)
 2. [ceph-fs](https://github.com/canonical/ceph-charms/tree/main/ceph-fs)